yuya-iwabuchi/abbreviation-speech-game/README.md

 Game to guess the abbreviation by speaking it out.

-This is quick mini game that I've created to test out few technologies I was interested in.
+This is quick nerdy mini game that I've created to test out few frontend technologies I was interested in in learning hands on.

 ---